• Lloyd Wood serves as Associate Director on SWEENEY TODD at Adelphi

 An exploration and celebration of the cultural, engineering and natural wonders of England, Scotland and Wales.
 It will discover and discuss the treasures that make this land special and that give it a distinct character

 Dan Cruickshank is a regular presenter on the BBC, best known for his popular series AROUND THE WORLD IN 80 TREASURES and accompanying book.
-His most recent series, ADVENTURES IN ARCHITECTURE, for which he wrote the accompanying book, was broadcast on BBC2 in 2008.
+His series, ADVENTURES IN ARCHITECTURE, for which he wrote the accompanying book, was broadcast on BBC2 in 2008.
 (For details about all his publications, see his literary CV).
 He has also presented numerous single documentaries, including THE ART OF DYING, and BRITAIN'S PARK STORY.

 He has travelled extensively, filming in troubled regions including Afghanistan in 2002 (for the BBC Omnibus series to discover what cultural treasures remained after years of civil war and bloodshed) and Iraq (for UNDER FIRE, reporting on the scale of looting of Iraqi treasures).